TechieAndroid/sm64redrawn/README.md

 This is a basic guide and if you need more information you should look at the readme here -> https://github.com/sm64pc/sm64pc/tree/nightly

-`git clone -o nightly https://github.com/sm64pc/sm64pc.git`
+`git clone -b nightly https://github.com/sm64pc/sm64pc.git`

 `make NODRAWINGDISTANCE=1 TEXTURE_FIX=1 EXTERNAL_DATA=1`